 Charity Wallace is the founder and principal of Acting Senior Vice President and Managing Director at U.S. International Development Finance Corporation.
 Charity combines her policy expertise with her extensive experience to drive innovative and effective solutions that improve the lives of people around the world through her company’s work with individual leaders, corporations and non-profit organizations.
 She brings her track-record of high-level success and her robust network to help address and solve pressing and complex global issues.

-Ms. Wallace also serves as a Senior Advisor to the Global Women’s Initiatives at the George W. Bush Institute.
-Most recently, Wallace was the founding Vice President of the Global Women’s Initiatives and Senior Advisor to Mrs. Laura Bush.
-In this role, Wallace developed and launched the initiatives within the Women’s Initiative, setting the vision and managing the policy engagement for the women’s initiatives, including Pink Ribbon Red Ribbon global health initiative, empowering women in the Middle East and working with First Ladies from around the world.
+Charity also serves as a Senior Advisor to the Global Women’s Initiatives at the George W. Bush Institute.
+Most recently, Charity was the founding Vice President of the Global Women’s Initiatives and Senior Advisor to Mrs. Laura Bush.
+In this role, Charity developed and launched the initiatives within the Women’s Initiative, setting the vision and managing the policy engagement for the women’s initiatives, including Pink Ribbon Red Ribbon global health initiative, empowering women in the Middle East and working with First Ladies from around the world.
 The Initiatives aim to improve access to education, health care, and economic opportunity for women and children in Africa, the Middle East and Afghanistan.